mariaatoyo/Practical-Project/README.md

 And even with older versions of HTML closing tags are still needed for the mark-up to be forward compatible.

 ### References
+Unfortunately I lost the reference for the contact page.
+The form or stylesheet is not my own code!!!

 Fonts from [googleFonts](https://fonts.google.com/)